Arbitrarily small spectral gaps for random hyperbolic surfaces with many cusps: Introduction

 \subsection{Acknowledgement}

 We are grateful to the ``Reading seminar on Teichm\"uller theory and related topics" at Tsinghua from which this work benefits a lot.
-We especially would like to thank Yuhao Xue for many helpful discussions on this project, and his comments on an earlier version.
+We especially would like to thank Yuhao Xue for many helpful discussions on this project, and his comments on an earlier version, and thank Peter Zograf for his useful comments and informing us his early work \cite{Zo84} telling that for large enough $g$, the set with $\lambda_1(X)<\epsilon$ in Theorem \ref{mt-1} is a full set provided that $\lim \limits_{g\to \infty}\frac{n(g)}{g}=\infty$.
 We are also grateful to Zeev Rudnick for his interests, comments and suggestions on this work.
-The second named author is partially supported by the NSFC grant No. $12171263$.
+The second named author is partially supported by NSFC grants No. 12171263, 12361141813, and 12425107.